Aqua-Lung

 Aqua-Lung was the first open-circuit, self-contained underwater breathing apparatus (or "scuba") to achieve worldwide popularity and commercial success.
 This class of equipment is now commonly referred to as a twin-hose diving regulator, or demand valve.
 The Aqua-Lung was invented in France during the winter of 1942–1943 by two Frenchmen: engineer Émile Gagnan and Jacques Cousteau, who was a Naval Lieutenant (lieutenant de vaisseau).
 It allowed Cousteau and Gagnan to film and explore underwater more easily.

 The invention revolutionised autonomous underwater diving by providing a compact, reliable system capable of a greater depth range and endurance than its precursors, and was a major factor influencing the development of recreational scuba diving after WWII.

-The twin-hose Aqua-Lung demand regulator is the foundation of all modern scuba regulators.
+The twin-hose Aqua-Lung demand regulator is the foundation of all scuba regulators.
 A diaphragm is used to control a valve to deliver the breathing gas to the diver on demand, at ambient water pressure.
 However, the layout has changed to a single hose system, where the second stage is split from the first stage along with the exhaust valve, as they must be kept at the same depth, and repositioned at the diver's mouth, eliminating the need for the exhaust hose, and allowing the use of a more rugged, smaller bore hose for the intermediate pressure gas supply to the second stage valve at the mouthpiece, but increasing the load on the diver's jaw and releasing bubbles nearer the eyes and ears.